Residential Tuition :

 Engineering is one of the top desired careers in many companies.
 If you are considering a career in Engineering, this course will help you explore what it takes to be an engineer.
 We will explore facets of mechanical, structural, civil, and electrical engineering in a hands-on, minds-on approach.

-Excursions at UC San Diego – Students will visit a construction site to meet firsthand with the architects and engineers to learn how the complex structures are designed given the constraints of the project.
+Excursions in San Diego – Students will visit an engineering firm that creates devices to help people with disabilities.
+This is a unique opportunity to meet firsthand with engineers and architects to learn how complex structures are designed given the constraints of the project.

 Meet your instructor